 So I call ECD, he’s a nice chap.
 He tells me he spent some time at the sister agency earlier in the year and much to his surprise they coincidently, and unbeknownst to him, worked up the exact execution we gave him…and happened to finish it during his stay.
 Remarkable.

 I believe him.
-It’s a pretty obvious execution, and the creative team come with a solid reputation.
+Let’s face it, it’s a pretty obvious execution and the credited team come with a solid reputation.

 As a parting gift he left me with this little gem: